-Some small studies suggest that high dose turmeric supplements might help reduce some symptoms of nonalcoholic fatty liver disease.
-However, turmeric is not a substitute for standard treatment or lifestyle changes, and the research on its use for fatty liver is not conclusive.
+Small studies suggest that high dose turmeric supplements might reduce some symptoms of nonalcoholic fatty liver disease.
+However, turmeric is not a substitute for standard treatment or lifestyle changes.

 People with nonalcoholic fatty liver disease (NAFLD) have inflammation and fat accumulation in the liver.
 Over time, this can affect liver functioning and overall health, even though most people with fatty liver initially have no symptoms.